frodef/getx/README.md

 2. For that company record, extract the :EMPLOYEES property.

-3. Assuming a list of EMPLOYEE records (again represented as plists), choose all records whose :FIRST-NAME property is "Frode".
+3. Assuming a list of employee records (again represented as plists), choose all records whose :FIRST-NAME property is "Frode".
 GETX:SELECT implicitly fans out the remaining query for each such record.
 Fanning out means that the remaining query is